Skip to content

 Array Size

-Get the size of an array.
+The array size instruction gets the size of an array.

 Array Pointer Copy

-Copy an array pointer; for example, tarray pointer is a copy of sarray pointer after the execution of the instruction.
+The array pointer copy instruction copies an array pointer; for example, tarray pointer is a copy of sarray pointer after the execution of the instruction.
 Used, for instance, to hand over an array to a subroutine.
 Changes to the source array happen in the target array too.

 File Access